Nightmare-ing/todo-react/solutions/step1.md

 ```
 npm install
 ```
-Finally, we can then run the hotloader, which if you recall from past workshops, we do with the following
+Finally, we can then run the client, which if you recall from past workshops, we do with the following
 ```
-npm run hotloader
+npm run dev
 ```